nazmulwanted/nazmulwanted/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
 Have no fear, Nazmul is here!
-Just a noob programmer btw.
+Currently learning how to code and trying to become a better programmer.

 ## My Skills